Holy Week of Puglia: Photojournalism Workshop by Manoocher & Ursula

 - 11 days, 10 nights VAWAA.
 Arrival April 4.
 Departure April 14.

-- Accommodation in a trullo (a traditional beehive-coned stone house typical for this part of Apulia) or a yurt on Manoocher and Ursula’s estate.
+- Accommodation in a trullo (a traditional beehive-coned stone house typical for this part of Apulia) on Manoocher and Ursula’s estate.

 - Breakfast, traditional Palm Sunday lunch, Easter feast, and traditional Easter Monday picnic.